WayfaringBloke/dnd/writing/pub/Character_Creation.md

 Since we're in a different city to Cy, here's a few general suggestions for backgrounds for classes (though any other ideas are welcome, this list is hardly exhaustive).

 ### Shunned Nano-Mancer
+You got infected when
 - After an overdose of Fin you were flung into the far future of FinSpace, where plants have overrun the skyscrapers.
+-
--  After overdosing on Fin you had visions of an alternate Finspace, erroded by nature; long past the corporate status
+-  After overdosing on Fin you had visions of an alternate Finspace, erroded by nature; long past the corporate status-quo.

 ### Burned Hacker
 - Made redundant as a security officer for the HyperMall